Take Better Notes: Digital Note Taking Strategies with Nearpod

 The Student Notes feature within Nearpod allows students to take notes during a Nearpod lesson.
 This feature is available during a Live Lesson and a Student-Paced lesson.
 Students are able to use this feature by clicking a button located on the right side of a Nearpod lesson.
 Students are capable of freely typing notes or copying and pasting text from a Nearpod lesson or an outside resource.

 The notes can be saved through various types of media.
 The first option is to send the completed notes via email.
 You will receive an email with a link to the notes.
 The second option is to save notes to Google Drive.
 I have found this feature to be the easiest option because many school districts provide students and teachers with access to a Google Drive account.
 The third option is to save to Microsoft OneDrive.
 This route is similar to Google Drive and just as easy.
 Students are able to quickly access their notes online and the days of lost notes are seemingly in the past.
 Through a recent survey, nearly 75% of teachers are encouraging students to save notes via Google Drive.
 However, the best practices for your classroom are what you should continue to use.

 The process for activating student notes is stress-free and can be completed in a matter of minutes.
-The first step is the navigate to your Nearpod dashboard.
-The following steps will allow the teacher to enable students notes:
+Here’s how the feature works, and how to turn it on for your students.

 Benefits of using student notes